 Another difference is that with a PPA, a property owner’s monthly bill is determined based on the number of kilowatt hours of solar energy used, and that can fluctuate depending on the amount of energy produced by the solar system on the customer’s property.
 With a solar lease, there is a fixed monthly lease payment.

 The only way for property owners to decide which is the better choice for them, a solar PPA or a solar lease, is to obtain estimates from multiple companies and look at what the financial results would be over time.
 The option that provides the best return on the property owner’s investment probably is the one to go with.

 Get A Quote

-Our surety bond professionals will get you the decommission bond you need at a competitive rate.
+Our surety bond professionals will get you the Power Purchase Agreement you need at a competitive rate.